Skip to Content

 entryway of fort chipewyan cemetery

-The new Fort Chipewyan Cemetery is not yet open and is in the process of obtaining official approval from the Government of Alberta.
+The new Fort Chipewyan Cemetery will be maintained and operated by the Municipality, but there is currently no scheduled opening date.
 The RMWB does not maintain or operate any other cemeteries in Fort Chipewyan.

 Directions: 1.4 km north of Henry Drive.